 Can you tell me how many calories are in a serving?

-My apologies, but I cannot.
+My apologies, but we don’t offer that service at this time.
 I can, however, refer you to some wonderful blogs that do provide such details for their recipes.
 Email me for more info.

-What do the abbreviations mean in your recipes?
+What do the abbreviations mean in your older recipes?